Man : Knotted (Family Life)

 Society is defined as

-a. the social system made up of inter-related and inter-dependent institutions
+a. the social system made up of inter-related and inter-dependent institutions,

 b. such as family, education, work, religion and law.